TerminalHash/Mojave-gtk-theme-square-buttons/README.md

 Mojave is a Mac OSX like theme for GTK 3, GTK 2 and Gnome-Shell which supports GTK 3 and GTK 2 based desktop environments like Gnome, Pantheon, XFCE, Mate, etc.

+#### This a unnoficial fork with square toolbar buttons and plume color variant, because round buttons it's bad.
+This not mainline project, just for lulz.

 ## Requirements
 ### GTK2 Murrine engine requirements.